 The Guide 10 Adventure Kit combines a small dual solar panel kit with a multi-purpose battery charging system.
-The complete kit provides a solution to those who look to charge cell phones, batteries and other electronic devices while camping, backpacking, or without power.
+The complete kit provides a solution to those who look to charge cell phones, batteries and other electronic devices while

 Continue reading Survival Equipment Review: Goal Zero Guide 10 Adventure Kit with 4 Goal Zero AA Batteries

 I don’t know about you but I have a lot of rechargeable devices.
 From battery chargers to rechargeable flashlights – there are lots of cables and plugs to keep up with.
 As part of my preps, I decided to try to get more organized and build a charging station.